-If you’re a business owner or maintenance manager or technician, then you likely know how important it is to keep your equipment well lubricated.
+If you’re a maintenance manager or technician, then you likely know how important it is to lubricate your equipment.
 One of the most common tools for lubricating machines is the grease gun.
-In this blog post, we’ll discuss some tips for maintaining, cleaning, storing, and using a grease gun properly.
+This blog post will cover some grease gun tips and tricks for maintaining, cleaning, storing, and using a grease gun.
 So if you’re ready to learn more about grease guns, keep reading!

 Why are Grease Guns so Important?

-While some lubrication tasks can be done manually, a grease gun will make it easier, cleaner, and faster for your lubrication technicians.
-They are especially important when lubricating machinery or components in tight spaces.
-Manual lubrication without a grease gun can be messy and may waste more lubricant, increasing your maintenance costs.
-Using a grease gun provides you with more control over the amount of lubricant you apply to components.
-Furthermore, maintaining and cleaning your grease guns will preserve the cleanliness of your lubricants.
-Lubricant contamination is a major issue that can cause increased component wear and eventually equipment breakdown.
+There are many lubrication tasks you can perform by hand.
+But, a grease gun will make it easier, cleaner, and faster for your lubrication technicians.
+They are especially important when lubricating machinery or parts in tight spaces.
+Manual lubrication without a grease gun can be messy.
+It can even waste more lubricant, increasing your maintenance costs.
+Using a grease gun provides more control over the amount of lubricant you apply to equipment.
+Furthermore, maintaining and cleaning your grease guns will keep your lubricants clean.
+Lubricant contamination is a major issue!
+It can cause increased component wear and equipment breakdown.
 So, preventing contamination at every stage is critical.

 Hang your clean grease gun horizontally in a clean, fireproof cabinet.

 You should always disengage the grease gun plunger and store it horizontally.
 This will extend the life of your grease gun and any lubricant if there is a tube inside.
-If you don’t disengage the plunger or store it vertically, your grease gun will wear out faster and pump an inconsistent amount of lubricant.
+If you don’t disengage the plunger or store it vertically, two things can happen.
+Your grease gun will wear out faster and pump an inconsistent amount of lubricant.
 This is because improper storage overexerts the spring and plunger.
 Additionally, the impact of storage on lubricant quality is about the even distribution of oil and thickener in the tube.
-Otherwise, if the base oil separates and the tube is vertical, you will end up pumping mostly thickener the next time you use the grease gun.
+Otherwise, if the base oil separates and the tube is vertical, you will end up pumping only thickener the next time you use the grease gun.

 Control the temperature and humidity of your lube room.